Lightstreamer/Lightstreamer-kafka-connector/README.md

   #{name=VALUE.name,age=VALUE.age}
   ```

-  simply instructs the Kafka Connector to bind the parameter `name` and `age` respectively to the extracted values of the field `name` and `age` of the Kafka record value.
+  simply instructs Kafka Connector to bind the parameter `name` and `age` respectively to the extracted values of the field `name` and `age` of the Kafka record value.

 The employment of the bindable expression keys enables the definition of dynamically subscribing items.